arathnim/destructuring-match/README.md

 * `single var` causes it to match only one element of the list
 * `optional &rest forms` if it matches, take that out of the list, keep matching either way
 * `test var function` makes the form match the condition described as well as the structure of the match
-* `key var function` same as test, except the result of the function is bound to the var instead of the normal result
+* `take var function` same as test, except the result of the function is bound to the var instead of the normal result

 parsing out key arguments?
 single-key arguments